How to Screed a Floor

 What is Floor Screed?

-Screed is a thin layer of concrete that is typically poured over a floor base to help form a smooth coating on the floor.
-This helps to provide a strong foundation for the flooring.
-It is not the same as concrete but is quite similar.
+Screed is a thin layer (usually made from sand, cement and water) that is typically poured over a floor base to help form a smooth coating on the floor.
+This helps to provide a strong foundation for the flooring, and while quite similar to concrete, it's not the same end product.

 What Tools Do I Need to Screed a Floor?